ocp-workshop-wf/bootcamp/module5/README.md

-## Module 5: OpenShift Service Mesh & Advanced Traffic Management (4 hours)
+## Module 5: Advanced App Deployment

 ### 5.1 Introduction Source-to-image (S2I)
  It is a toolkit and workflow that automates the process of building container images from source code.
 It takes a builder image (containing necessary build tools and dependencies) and source code, then combines them to create a runnable application image.
 S2I is used to create reproducible container images, making it easier for developers to deploy and manage applications in various environments, including OpenShift.